jmartinpizarro/sticky-notes/README.md

 ## Wanna work with the source code?

 Feel free to use the code as you want to!
-If you see any mistakes, or things that could be improven, just to a pull request!
+If you see any mistakes, or things that could be improven, just do a pull request!